Skip to Content

 Let’s take a look at the three most popular options for RV portable satellite internet…

-Perhaps even more interesting to RVers, Starlink now offers a new “Flat High Performance” system for in-motion use, but it’s only available in certain areas (contact Starlink for more information).
+Perhaps even more interesting to RVers, Starlink Roam plans now allow in-motion use (at up to 100mph!).
 In-motion use is portable satellite internet while your RV is actually moving down the road, not just when you’re stationary and have manually deployed your satellite dish.
+Just be aware that this requires additional hardware (not included) for mounting the dish on your RV’s roof.

 An RV driving down the road